paulMorrow1/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+   The DOM is a Document Object Model, a data structure that acts as the bridge between your content and the browser.

 2. What is an event?
+   An event is anything interactivet that is happening on the webpage.
+For example, scrolling is an event.
+A mouse click would also be considered an event.

 3. What is an event listener?
+   An event listener is a piece of code that "listens" for an event to happen so that another piece of code can be executed.
+For example a Menu button would listen for a click on the button, and when it "hears" one it would drop down the menu categories.

 4. Why would we convert a NodeList into an Array?
+   We would convert a NodeList into an array so that we can access specific nodes and give them all different values by accessing their index position.

 5. What is a component?
+   A component is a function that takes an object as an argument.
+Components allow us to reuse pieces of code so that for each item we don't have to re-write a bunch of code every single time.